gitblit/fathom/fathom-site/docs/configuration.md

 Some modules require settings and these will all be stored in your configuration file.

+**Note:**<br/>
+Specification of an *application.package* is irrelevant to loading of configuration files.
+Configuration files will always be loaded from the `conf` directory of the classpath.
+The *application.package* setting affects Java classes, not configuration files.

 ### Profiles

 Your application may have several configuration profiles.
 Each profile must have a corresponding configuration file.
 The default configuration profile specifies the `conf/default.conf` configuration file.